- Tilicho Lake (the highest lake in the world) and Thorong La Pass (the longest pass in the world).

 From Manang we head out through the western gates and then we follow path down to the river.
 We cross the river and continue on the south side of it through coniferous forest towards Khangsar.
 One section is across a steep and exposed scree slope.
-Cross the Khangsar Khola on the bridge below Khangsar and ascend the slope to the village.
-Walking Time: 3-4 hrs.
-Accommodation: Local lodge.
-Included Meal: B, L, D
+Cross the Kangsar Khola on the bridge below Kangsar and ascend the slope to the village.
+Walking Time: 3-4 hours, Accommodation: Local lodge, Included Meal: B, L, D.

 Day 10: Kangshar to Tilicho Base camp (4150m/13612): 5-6 hrs